 In addition, the NJTPA will continue to provide the necessary data and guidance to subregions to ensure that planning studies funded through the NJTPA complete an EJ and Title VI assessment (where applicable).
-In regard to outreach, the NJTPA is developing a platform to engage, share, and exchange information regarding Title VI and EJ.
-This platform will support the NJTPA's mission and goals with respect to these federal requirements.
+Regarding information sharing, the NJTPA has developed a platform to engage, share, and exchange information regarding Title VI and EJ.
+This platform supports the NJTPA's mission and goals with respect to these federal requirements.
+It can be found at https://equity-resources-njtpa.hub.arcgis.com/.